 If you’re new to marketing your book and looking for some great advice and clear information, I strongly encourage you to check out Hubspot.com.
 In particular, their blog offers consistently valuable advice and ideas about how to improve your marketing experience.
 This article, in particular, goes into detail about how to break down and build emails for your marketing campaign.

 Components that Sell

-Email marketing is the biggest opportunity you’ll have to connect with new readers while offering a consistent means of providing new content, announcements, and future marketing efforts.
-The trick to email marketing is to keep sending, but not to spam, to offer quality free content via email, but not to over do it, and throughout all of this, to catch reader’s attention with snappy subject lines, well-placed graphics, and content the reader craves.
+Email marketing is the biggest opportunity you must connect with new readers while offering a consistent means of providing new content, announcements, and future marketing efforts.
+The trick to email marketing is to keep sending, but not to spam, to offer quality free content via email, but not to overdo it, and throughout all of this, to catch a reader’s attention with snappy subject lines, well-placed graphics, and content the reader craves.

 Paul is the Senior Copywriter at Lulu, writing weekly blog posts and helping guide content for the company’s marketing.
 When he’s not deeply entrenched in the publishing and print-on-demand world, he likes to hike the scenic North Carolina landscape, read, sample the fanciest micro-brewed beer, and collect fountain pens.
 Paul is a dog person, but considers himself cat tolerant.